Our Future Path! A plan for a better world!

 Tolerate this one

-Another situation might be the case where we have 3 candidates that are fairly similar in education, experience, ethics and so forth, except they lean Left, Center and Right.
+Another situation might be the case where we have 3 candidates that are similar in education, experience, ethics and so forth, except they lean Left, Center and Right.
 If one of these candidates is preferred by a few more voters (34%) than the others (33% each), then that candidate would win when using plurality voting with just 34% of the vote.

 Like with the previous rare situation with candidates A, B and C, this situation should also be rare.
 Either the voters lean so far to the left or right, that the candidate leaning in the other direction would always be eliminated, or the voters are so centered that the Center candidate should not get the least first choice votes, so would not be eliminated and would probably always win.

 One alternative selection method might be to eliminate the candidate that had the most last choice votes instead of the least first choice votes.
-Although this might do better in electing the more preferred candidate in some cases, it might not do any better overall.
+Although this might do better in electing the most preferred candidate in some cases, it might not do any better overall.
 When this method did do better at electing the most preferred candidate, it would be in cases where that candidate had the least first choice votes.
-People might then falsely use that as criticism to say it elected the wrong candidate.
+Some individuals might then falsely use that as criticism to say it elected the wrong candidate.

-Given the way voters would likely rank their choices, one candidate should always win all the head to head matchups, and would therefore be the obvious winner.
-However, it is possible to come up with scenarios where none of the candidates wins all the head to head matchups.
+Given the way voters would likely rank their choices, one candidate should always win all the head-to-head matchups, and would therefore be the obvious winner.
+However, it is possible to come up with scenarios where none of the candidates wins all the head-to-head matchups.
 In fact, it is possible for each candidate to win once.
-If no candidate wins more of the head to head matchups, then we would need to use a backup method.
+If no candidate wins more of the head-to-head matchups, then we would need to use a backup method.
 We could use one of the elimination methods, revert to making the candidate with the most first choice votes the winner, or come up with something else.

 In some cases, we need to elect more than one person for an office.
 For instance, a school board may have several members, and every couple of years or so two or more of their seats may be up for election.
 Therefore, we may be asked to select two or more of the candidates for that office.
 For these multiple person races, we should still use Ranked Choice Voting, even though the ballot might be a bit more complicated than for a single person race, since there may be more candidates and therefore more choices to make, but it would still help to ensure we elect our preferred candidates.

 Instead of stopping the elimination process when we get down to the required number of candidates, we could go all the way down to selecting the top choice, and then repeat the process to get the additional choices.
-Of course, you could also use the head to head selection process.
-The winners would be the ones with the most head to head matchup wins.
+Of course, you could also use the head-to-head selection process.
+The winners would be the ones with the most head-to-head matchup wins.
 One candidate should win all the matchups, another candidate should win all but one matchup, etc.

 Primaries